 Luper earned his bachelor's degree in communications from Stephen F. Austin in 1996 and master's degree in communications from SFA in 1998.
 He is working on a doctoral degree in secondary and higher education from Texas A&M-Commerce.

 Luper and his wife, Nikki, have three daughters, A'rielle, Charitie and Cheyenne, and two sons, Cameron and Chancellor.
-Cameron Echols-Luper is a freshman wide receiver on the TCU football team.
+Cameron Echols-Luper is a sophomore wide receiver on the TCU football team.